Socialists Win In Spanish Election; Far-Right Party Gains Seats For First Time

 But in order to advance, the Socialists will have to work with smaller parties to reach the 176 seats required to form a coalition government.
 It's unclear what such a coalition might look like; even if it partnered with the far-left United We Can party, which won 42 seats, that left-wing alliance wouldn't have enough seats to control the government.

 The main opposition party, the conservative People's Party, fared poorly.
 It won only 66 seats — 17% of the vote — less than half the number of seats it secured during the last election in 2016.
-According to the New York Times, it was the worst performance in its history.
+According to The New York Times, it was the worst performance in its history.

 "I don't think it's possible to exaggerate the scale of this debacle," Cristina Ares, a professor of politics at the University of Santiago de Compostela, told the Times.